prideout/prideout.github.com/sandbox/strings-inside-vertex-buffers.md

 }
 {% endhighlight %}

 I think something similar could be done to support non-monospace fonts, although it would be less simple.
-The characters would need to go into random access memory (eg, a uniform array) instead directly in a vertex buffer.
+The string would need to live in random access memory (eg, a uniform array) instead of a vertex buffer.

 ### OpenGL Demo